neticdk/go-common/pkg/cli/TUTORIAL.md

 }
 ```

-Here we set up the Application Context .
+Here we set up the Application Context.
 Think of it as the container for
 application information and dependencies.
 It will vary from project to project.

 For now it just holds a pointer to the